sandialabs/seacas/README.md

  * See the bottom of the file for contact information
  * The old imake-based build has been removed.
  * If you just need the exodus library, see EXODUS below.
+ * For Ubuntu package, see UBUNTU below.

-## Clone the SEACAS distribution to the directory of your choice:
+## Clone the SEACAS distribution:
 ```
    git clone https://github.com/gdsjaar/seacas.git
 ```